simone-bombari/simone-bombari.github.io/_projects/1_project.md

 category: random
 ---

-After long procrastination, I finally decided to push to the next level my passion for promoting fitness. :muscle:

-FitnessAware is a Telegram channel where my brother and I regularly upload posts about different fitness topics.
+FitnessAware is a Telegram channel where my brother and I used to regularly upload posts about different fitness topics.
 We are interested in sport, nutrition, athletic performance, and strength training.
 The channel is public, so feel free to [join](https://t.me/FitnessAware) if you are interested, or even if you are just curious.
 We try to share beginner-friendly content, but also more technical material, for the expert athletes. :fire: <br/><br/>

+Some changes about this channel might happen soon, so stay tuned!
+In the meantime, refresh your fitness knowledge with the old posts, and subscribe!

 <div class="row">
     <center>